 Monitoring body to be set up to check large co-ops

-May 24, 2018-The government is preparing to set up a permanent monitoring commission through the budget statement in a bid to streamline large cooperatives amid growing numbers of loan defaulters.
+The government is preparing to set up a permanent monitoring commission through the budget statement in a bid to streamline large cooperatives amid growing numbers of loan defaulters.
 According to Finance Ministry officials, the proposed commission will be under the Ministry of Agriculture, Land Management and Cooperatives.

 “The commission will include chartered accountants to assess the actual financial health of large cooperatives that have an annual turnover of more than Rs50 million,” said a Finance Ministry official.
 According to the source, the commission will receiving funding partly from government coffers and partly from taxes collected from large savings and credit cooperatives.